relstar911/startup-pitch-deck/README.md

 - `npm run build`: Builds the app for production.
 - `npm run preview`: Locally preview the production build.
 - `npm start`: Alias for `npm run dev`.

+## Acknowledgements

+- OpenAI for providing the AI model used in content generation
+- The React community for the excellent tools and libraries